Differentials

 If using Appflow for Native Builds

-This can be seen in Appflow right after the npm run build step alongside ionic info and before step: cap_sync
+• This can be seen in Appflow right after the npm run build step alongside ionic info and before step: cap_sync.

 Generating app manifest...

-$ ionic deploy manifest
+$ ionic live-update manifest

 ▸ [OK] Appflow Deploy manifest written to ./www/pro-manifest.json!